 The study consists of three parts: 1) a written survey to gather data on the perceptions of the Native American Community in Omaha related to substance-abuse issues and problems, 2) in-person interviews with NUIHC prevention and treatment staff to gather organizational-capacity information and 3) an integrated analysis of the findings of these two components of the evaluation, including recommendations to improve both NUIHC substance-abuse prevention and treatment efforts.

 Piper, R. K. and Friedly, JoDee, "Nebraska Urban Indian Health Coalition Substance-Abuse Prevention Capacity-Building Assessment: Final Report" (2012).
-Publications since 2000.
+Archived Publications.
 494.